PYTHIA 8.317

 Insert target nucleon.
 Mothers are (0,iProj) to mark who it interacted with.
 Always use proton mass for simplicity.

-Update full energy of the event with the proton mass.
+Update full energy of the event with the target mass.

 Insert secondary produced particles (but skip intermediate partons) into main event record and shift to correct production vertex.